-When you remove all the filler foods from your diet (grains, legumes and nearly everything processed), real food gets expensive.
+When you remove all the filler foods from your diet (grains, legumes and nearly everything processed), real food can get expensive.

 Some of the following are common sense tips, but others harken back to a simpler time, when processed food wasn't an option.
 I buy into that school of thought; stick to whole foods including meat and low-carb veggies, along with small quantities of nuts and whole fat dairy.